HomeAmericaItaly to join US-led Pax Silica AI initiative despite Trump spat

 -

-ROME, June 26 (Reuters) - Italy will join the U.S.-led Pax Silica initiative on artificial intelligence supply chains despite a row between Prime Minister Giorgia Meloni and U.S. President Donald Trump, a foreign ministry official said.
+ROME, June 26 (Reuters) - Italy will join the U.S.-led Pax Silica initiative on artificial intelligence supply chains despite a spat between Prime Minister Giorgia Meloni and U.S. President Donald Trump, a foreign ministry official said.

 Ambassador Armando Varricchio told Friday's Corriere della Sera daily that Italian Foreign Minister Antonio Tajani and U.S. Secretary of State Marco Rubio would sign a memorandum of understanding "at the first available opportunity".